Life does not begin with a clear sense of direction.

 Or directionless.

-And it’s easy to interpret that as a personal failure.
+It is easy to interpret this as a personal problem.

 A lack of discipline.